Quebec sovereignty movement: The referendum of 1995

-Quebec general election, 1998
+The 1998 Quebec general election

 Expecting Bouchard to announce another referendum if his party won the 1998 Quebec general election, the leaders of all other provinces and territories gathered for the Calgary Declaration in September 1997 to discuss how to oppose the sovereignty movement.
 Saskatchewan's Roy Romanow warned "It's two or three minutes to midnight".
 Bouchard did not accept his invitation; organizers did not invite Chrétien.
 Experts debated whether Quebec was a "distinct society" or "unique culture".

 The Parti Québécois won re-election despite losing the popular vote to Jean Charest and the Quebec Liberals.
 In the number of seats won by both sides, the election was almost a clone of the previous 1994 election.
 However, public support for sovereignty remained too low for the PQ to consider holding a second referendum during their second term.
 Meanwhile, the federal government passed the Clarity Act to govern the wording of any future referendum questions and the conditions under which a vote for sovereignty would be recognized as legitimate.
 Federal Liberal politicians stated that the ambiguous wording of the 1995 referendum question was the primary impetus in the bill's drafting.

 While opponents of sovereignty were pleased with their referendum victories, most recognized that there are still deep divides within Quebec and problems with the relationship between Quebec and the rest of Canada.

-Clarity Act, 1999
+The Clarity Act

 In 1999, the Parliament of Canada, at the urging of Prime Minister Jean Chrétien, passed the Clarity Act, a law that, amongst other things, set out the conditions under which the Crown-in-Council would recognize a vote by any province to leave Canada.
 It required a majority of eligible voters for a vote to trigger secession talks, not merely a plurality of votes.
 In addition, the act requires a clear question of secession to initiate secession talks.
 Controversially, the act gave the House of Commons the power to decide whether a proposed referendum question was considered clear, and allowed it to decide whether a clear majority has expressed itself in any referendum.
 It is widely considered by sovereignists as an illegitimate piece of legislation, who asserted that Quebec alone had the right to determine its terms of secession.
 Chrétien considered the legislation among his most significant accomplishments.